Lake Riverside, California: Geography and Geology

 According to the United States Census Bureau, the census-designated place (CDP) covers an area of 7.4 square miles (19.1 km^{2}), 98.86% of it land, and 1.14% of it water.

 The water part of the CDP, Lake Riverside, was artificially made when a private farming-ranching company owning the land needed a water reservoir for its operation.
 With the approval of the Army Corps of Engineers, a well was dug in 1962 to pipe water from underground springs to create the Lake in the low-lying areas of the Cahuilla Creek watershed and to sustain it.
 The Lake was enlarged to 55 acres in 1970, after the property was purchased by a private developer to turn it into a rural residential subdivision.
 The original well from 1962 lasted to 1994, and a new well was dug in 1995 to sustain the Lake.

 From early 2016 to late 2019, a swarm of small earthquakes occurred—ranging in magnitude from 0.7 to 4.4 -- the strongest one occurred in August 2018, south of Lake Riverside, just off Cahuilla Road (SR 371).
 The remaining more than 22,000 individual seismic events occurred near the western edge of the Cahuilla Reservation stretching 4 km northward to just east of the Lake and never generated any significant damage in four years.
 The cause of this Cahuilla seismic swarm was traced to a deep natural underground reservoir of fluid, about 8 km below the surface, injecting fluid into the base of the fault zone, triggering the swarm of seismic events as it diffused slowly up into the fault zone over the four years.

 Demographics

 Lake Riverside first appeared as a census designated place in the 2010 U.S. census.

-The 2020 United States census reported that Lake Riverside had a population of 1,375.
-The population density was 188.5 PD/sqmi.
-The racial makeup of Lake Riverside was 983 (71.5%) White, 13 (0.9%) African American, 38 (2.8%) Native American, 42 (3.1%) Asian, 1 (0.1%) Pacific Islander, 97 (7.1%) from other races, and 201 (14.6%) from two or more races.
-Hispanic or Latino of any race were 300 persons (21.8%).

-The whole population lived in households.
-There were 509 households, out of which 125 (24.6%) had children under the age of 18 living in them, 292 (57.4%) were married-couple households, 26 (5.1%) were cohabiting couple households, 82 (16.1%) had a female householder with no partner present, and 109 (21.4%) had a male householder with no partner present.
-118 households (23.2%) were one person, and 44 (8.6%) were one person aged 65 or older.
-The average household size was 2.7.
-There were 360 families (70.7% of all households).